 The Los Angeles Public Library knows that e-Media collections, devices and formats can be confusing.
 In order to help you get started, this page shows our vendors (below), shows what types of materials are available by vendor (to the right), and our new e-Media page shows materials by format.
 This page also offers some Help Links and Device Guides (below and to the right).
 All e-Books, e-Audiobooks and OverDrive downloadable e-Videos are listed in our catalog, e-Music, e-Magazines and streaming e-Video (hoopla) are not.

 BiblioBoard features books, articles, images, photographs, maps, pamphlets, and documents as well as streaming audio and video content on a wide variety of topics including Literature, History, Philosophy, Religion, Science, Nature, Native American Studies, Sports, Drama, Games, Crafts, Cooking, Music and Children's Literature.

 All content is available on an unlimited multi-user basis with no checkouts or returns.
 You can access BiblioBoard content from the web or various mobile devices using your library card number.
 Download the free app using these links: Web, iPad, Nexus, Kindl

 Freegal allows users to download up to 5 music track downloads a week from the Sony Music catalog.
 All selections are DRM-free in mp3 format.
-Patrons use their library card to download items (Freegal Music downloads are not available with the e-card).
+Patrons use their library card to download items.

 hoopla is a digital media platform that gives access to digital entertainment content from either mobile devices such as smartphones and tablets and/or via any browser. hoopla offers e-books, e-comics, full length feature movies, episodic television programming, full musical albums and unabridged audiobooks.